pubnub/pubnub-api/javascript/README.md

 #### KEEPALIVE

-The JavaScript library will automatically detect disconnects in near real-time.
+>**NOTE:** The JavaScript library will automatically detect disconnects in near real-time regardless of `keepalaive`.

-However there are extra rare cases where `keepalives` are used to detect disconnections of the network connection.
+There exists extra rare cases where `keepalives` are used to detect disconnections of the network connection;
+situations where a network cable was unplugged for example.
 Optionally you may sacrafice bandwidth and reduce battery life by lowering the `keepalive` value.
-By reducing the `keepalive` you receive greater percision to detect rare edge-case drops.
+By reducing the `keepalive` you receive greater precision to detect rare edge-case drops.
 The Default `keepalive` is *60 seconds*.
 **Reducing this value to 30 seconds will help detect only the rare edge-case network problems